brucemack/microlink/README.md

 could also run on an ESP-32, or possibly an Arduino of sufficient caliber.
 More experimentation is needed here.

 The software is fully open source.
-Now that EchoLink is fully "open," others can experiment with this important amateur radio technology.
+Now that EchoLink is "open," others can experiment with this important amateur radio technology.
 I am currently working on adding support for AllStarLink.
 More to follow ...